CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 }
 ````

-When you have set up an external message store, it still is possible to
+Even when you have a message store you can of course still use the "mime"
-use the "mime" property.
-This is often the recommended, because most
+property and store the full mime in the JSON.
+This is often even the
-mails get delivered at the very first attempt, and storing-and-fetching
+recommended way of doing things, because most mails get delivered at the very
-the mail to and from external storage is then only a waste of time and
+first attempt, and storing-and-fetching the mail to and from external storage
-resources.
-Rescheduled mails are automatically sent to the external
+is then only a waste of time and resources.
+The message store is in such a setup only
-storage.
+used for messages that were delayed and that are published back to RabbitMQ.

 ## Keep messages after delivery

-When a message is completely processed - either because it was successfully
+When a message has been completely processed - either because it was successfully
 delivered, or the delivery failed - MailerQ publishes the delivery result to
 the results queue, where you can pick it up for further processing.